-You shouldn’t be forced to give up comfort or drain your wallet to keep your home at the right temperature during the summer.
+You shouldn’t have to sacrifice comfort or empty your wallet to keep your home at a refreshing setting during the summer.

-But what is the best setting, exactly?
-We go over suggestions from energy pros so you can select the best temperature for your residence.
+But what is the best temperature, exactly?
+We review advice from energy specialists so you can determine the best temperature for your loved ones.

-Here’s what we suggest for the most energy-efficient setting for air conditioning in Greensburg.
+Here’s what we recommend for the most energy-efficient setting for air conditioning in Greensburg.

 Recommended Thermostat Settings for Summer

-Most families find setting the thermostat at 72-73 degrees is ideal.
-However, if there’s a major difference between your interior and outdoor temperatures, your cooling expenses will be larger.
+Most households find setting the thermostat at 72-73 degrees provides ideal comfort.
+However, if there’s a major difference between your interior and exterior temps, your cooling expenses will be larger.